Benjamin-Poignard/sparse-precision-gVAR/README.md

 Inputs:
 - X: vector of observation.
-- loss: 'Gaussian' or 'DTrace'; if 'Gaussian', the GLASSO algorithm is performed (only with LASSO)
+- loss: 'Gaussian' or 'DTrace'; if 'Gaussian', the GLASSO algorithm is performed (only with LASSO).
 - lambda: tuning parameter (grid of values).
 - method (for D-trace loss): 'scad', 'mcp', 'alasso', 'lasso'.
 - a_scad: value of the scad parameter.